 So as mentioned from the outset, the 215/75R15 is the largest tire you can fit on the stock 2019 Suzuki Jimny.
 What advantage does that have over the stock tires?

 Well, the stock tires are 195/80R15 for the petrol or 175/80R16 on the diesel.

 - Wheel Fasteners: Lug nuts

 So if you’re upgrading from a stock 15” tire to a 215/75R/15 then you gain a 3.3% increase on your sidewall height as well as a 10.4% width increase.

 When selecting a tire choice, you want the tire to preserve good road manners and keep the gearing standards.
 So if you go too big and heavy, the vehicle gearing ratios, fuel economy, and overall performance will suffer.

 Fitting 235/75/15 on The 2019 Suzuki Jimny

 235/75r15s will fit without issue.
-They are a much more popular tire size amongst 4×4 enthusiast who are serious about off-road trails and going as extreme as possible.
+They are a much more popular tire size amongst 4×4 enthusiasts who is serious about off-road trails and going as extreme as possible.
 The 235/75/R15 also comes in a wider variety of tires so you have a much more varied choice available,

-When venturing off-road, you want your upgraded tires to be able to reach its maximum articulation without causing any damage to the tires, wheel guards or arches.
+When venturing off-road, you want your upgraded tires to be able to reach their maximum articulation without causing any damage to the tires, wheel guards, or arches.